Trigger finger is a common condition that causes pain, stiffness, and loss of mobility in the affected digit.

 Cons: Not for single finger use, support slides during uses, thumb section might be too tight for some users.

-This finger splint form BRMDT boasts smooth curved edges to prevent further damage to your fingers.
+This finger splint from BRMDT boasts smooth curved edges to prevent further damage to your fingers.

 The product ranges in size from small, medium and large and you get one of each size with your purchase.